oslocyclotronlab/OCL_GEANT4/README.md

  C- HOW TO RUN

-    - Execute exampleB1 in the 'interactive mode' with visualization:
+    - Execute OCL in the 'interactive mode' with visualization:
-        % ./exampleB1
+        % ./OCL
       and type in the commands from run1.mac line by line:
         Idle> /control/verbose 2
         Idle> /tracking/verbose 1